Petition for Year’s Support: What Is It? When Is It Used? Why Would You Use It?

 A petition for Year’s Support is a proceeding in probate court regarding a decedent’s estate.
-It is sometimes used instead of one of the other common procedures to administer an estate or probate a Will, but it is not mutually exclusive of those other proceedings.
+It is sometimes used instead of one of the other common procedures to administer an estate or probate a will, but it is not mutually exclusive of those other proceedings.
 Some attorneys over use Year’s Support petitions, while other attorneys do not consider them frequently enough.

-Year’s Support evolved from a recognized duty of a spouse to protect and provide for his or her surviving spouse and minor children, and to supply their immediate wants and necessities during the period of administration of the decedent spouse’s estate.
+Year’s Support evolved from a recognized duty of a spouse to protect and provide for his or her surviving spouse and minor children and to supply their immediate wants and necessities during the period of administration of the decedent spouse’s estate.

-Thus, a petition for Year’s Support may be filed by or on behalf of a surviving spouse, and/or minor children.
+Thus, a petition for Year’s Support may be filed by or on behalf of a surviving spouse and/or minor children.
 We’ll focus on the use of this tool by a surviving spouse, although the same general principles apply as to minor children.
-Under Georgia law, a spouse may file the petition asking the court to set aside an award of an amount sufficient to support the spouse for 12 months, hence “Year’s Support”.
+Under Georgia law, a spouse may file the petition asking the court to set aside an award of an amount sufficient to support the spouse for 12 months, hence “Year’s Support.”

 So when would a spouse consider a petition for Year’s Support?
 Let’s look as some of the most common instances where a petition for Year’s Support might be used.

 The first and perhaps most common use is where the estate is insolvent.
 An award of Year’s Support has highest priority under Georgia law and takes precedence over all other estate claims including funeral expenses, last illness expenses, and creditor claims.
 However, it does not, of course, set aside claims that are secured, such as a mortgage or car loan where the asset is pledged as collateral for the loan.